 Flashback from History

-Lady Ridgeway Hospital is a gift from the colloquial rule of the English.
-During the period 1890-1895 when Sir Arthur Havelock was Governor of Ceylon, one of his greatest achievements was making available many advances and new opportunities in medical science to the island’s inhabitants.
+During the colonial period of British when Sir Arthur Havelock was the Governor of Ceylon (1890-1895), one of his greatest achievements was making available many advances and new opportunities in medical science to the island’s inhabitants.
 Until the 19th Century, children were treated as miniature adults before pediatrics emerged as a specialty.

 History began when George Wall, a tea planter and philanthropist, discussed with Lady Havelock the innovative idea of creating a separate hospital for women and children.
 Enthused, Lady Havelock headed a committee to raise funds from the public, which amounted to 46,000 rupees.
 Consequently, on January 18th, 1895, the Governor laid the foundation stone for a 50 bed hospital of what was to be called the Lady Havelock Hospital for Women and Children (LHH).
 So one chief medical institution for which this Governor was officially responsible, although his wife proved the impetus, was the Children’s Hospital.
 It took over a year to build, by which time sir Arthur Havelock had been succeeded as Governor by Sir Joseph West Ridgeway.